Daines Kapp Insurance Brokers Ltd

 Commercial Combined Insurance provides a variety of insurance covers under one single policy.

-Because this is a “Combined” policy, it is highly modular.
-As a result, we build it block-by-block to suit your needs.
+Because this is a “Combined” policy, it is highly modular — we build it block-by-block to suit your needs.
 A typical programme includes:

 | Asset Protection (First Party) | Liability Protection (Third Party) |